revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

-22. What happens, if a class implements two interfaces having exactly same method with same signature (consider one as default and another abstract)?
+22.What happens, if a class implements two interfaces having exactly same method with same signature (consider one as default and another abstract)?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)